 What I’ve come to believe, after working on many tens of thousands of people, is that it is uncommon for someone who is seeking to be cured of a physical condition to be at the point where his or her soul has said, “Time’s up—I need to leave.”
 So I’ve swung back to my original training: I believe that it’s the healer’s job to make it happen.
 In my early apprenticeship with Christian healers, I was deeply impressed by the work of Agnes Sanford.
 In her book The Healing Light, she explains: “Let us understand then that if our [healing] experiment fails, it is not due to a lack in God, but to a natural and understandable lack in ourselves.”
 This puts responsibility squarely on the shoulders of the healer.

 Suppose I decide to try firewalking and several people in front of me make it across the burning surface without so much as a blister, but my attempt forces me to jump off the red-hot coals with third-degree burns.
 Are the coals at fault?
 Self-responsibility requires that I look at my state of mind and heart at the moment I took my first step.

 Invariably, in the world of healing there are many individuals who are not physically cured even though they might be emotionally and spiritually healed, and I am constantly humbled by these failures.
 Fortunately, thanks to those who have successfully walked across the coals ahead of me—Mary Baker Eddy, Agnes Sanford, and Kathyrn Kuhlman, for example—I’m reminded that miraculous healings are indeed possible.
 This brings me back again and again to focus on my responsibility to forge a stronger and more reliable connection with Divine power.

-Copyright notice: Excerpt from pages 165-167 of Be Your Own Shaman by Deborah King, published by Hay House Books. ©2011 by Hay House Books.
+Reprinted with permission.
+Excerpt from pages 165-167 of Be Your Own Shaman by Deborah King, published by Hay House Books. ©2011 by Hay House Books.